Ron Ely: Career

 Ely won the role of Tarzan in 1966 after playing supporting roles in films such as South Pacific (1958), as an airplane navigator, The Fiend Who Walked the West (1958) and The Remarkable Mr. Pennypacker (1959).

 During the filming of Tarzan, Ely did almost all of his own stunts, and received over two dozen injuries, including two broken shoulders and several lion bites.

+During the first week of July 1969, Ely, who had recently wrapped up his work as television's Tarzan (1966 TV series), starred in a production of "The Teahouse of the August Moon" at the Little Theatre on the Square in Sullivan, Illinois.
+He was also hired to serve as grand marshal for the Fourth of July parade in nearby Champaign-Urbana, Illinois; during the parade, spotting a nine-year-old boy on crutches on the sidewalk, Ely swiftly alighted from his convertible to chat with the boy, Fernando Gonzalez Sfeir, who grew up to be a medical doctor and surgeon, jungle explorer and benefactor of The National Geographic Society.

 Ely's height (6'4") and athletic build also won him the title role in the film Doc Savage: The Man of Bronze (1975), as well as various guest shots.
 He was in five episodes of the series Fantasy Island; in one, in 1978, he portrayed Mark Antony in a Roman military short tunic and breastplate and starred in the Wonder Woman two-part episode, "The Deadly Sting".

 Ely starred on the series The Aquanauts in 1960–1961, in the western adventure film The Night of the Grizzly (1966) opposite Clint Walker, and later appeared in Jürgen Goslar's slavery movie Slavers (1978).
 In the 1980s, he hosted the musical game show Face the Music, as well as the 1980 and 1981 Miss America Pageants, replacing longtime host Bert Parks.
 He starred in a 1987–1988 revival of the 1960s adventure series Sea Hunt as Mike Nelson, the role played by Lloyd Bridges in the original series.

 In the 1990s, Ely's roles included a retired alternate universe variant of Superman in the Superboy episode "The Road to Hell", and hunter Gordon Shaw in the Tarzán episode "Tarzan the Hunted".
 Until about 2001, he appeared on such shows as Sheena and Renegade.
 He wrote two mystery novels featuring private investigator Jake Sands: Night Shadows (1994) and East Beach (1995).

 Ely retired from acting in 2001, returning with an appearance in the television film Expecting Amish (2014).

 Personal life and death

-Ely was born in Hereford, Texas on June 21, 1938 and raised in Amarillo.
+Ely was born in Hereford, Texas on June 21, 1938, and raised in Amarillo.
 He married his high school sweetheart, Helen Janet Triplet, in 1959.
 Both natives of Hereford, Texas, they divorced in July 1961.

 In 1984, Ely married Valerie Lundeen, who won the Miss Florida USA title in 1981, and they had three children.